ketochka11/HomeWork/README.md

 # HomeWork
-This project for my home school OVERONE
+This project for my homework from school OVERONE